 Therefore, we need to find or develop a better way to transfer wealth that will allow 100% employment and an increase in wages without the unwanted consequences.

 Current Economics Systems have Failed - The reason both enterprise capitalism (Neo-liberal economics)** and social capitalism (Keynesian economics)*** have failed is because they are both working with a structurally flawed tool: money.
 Using the first model, money causes inequality, using the latter, it causes inflation (Heywood, 2013, p.
 145).
+That said, it is obvious that our current society cannot function without the use of money therefore, we have developed an alternative currency called Countertrade Credits, which allows us to achieve the above stated goals without the negative outcomes.
+It is designed to work alongside conventional currency as outlined in Are Countertrade credits as flexible and efficient as cash?
+A novel approach to reducing income inequality using countertrade methodology (Malliaros & Pacheco, 2021).

 Different types of Money